Book Review of Nobody’s Pilgrims written by Sergio Troncoso by Rey M. Rodríguez

 In the end, Troncoso says and argues often in his talks and through literature that striving to be a good citizen and working to build a better world for yourself and others, instead of assuming your privileged place, is Aristotle's ideal through and through.
 The author is clear that Aristotle teaches the importance of work and the need to act to find meaning in the idea of the good.
 Threatening to deport hard-working immigrants who are only in this country striving to live out the American Dream will only weaken this country.
 Troncoso, through Nobody’s Pilgrims, reminds us that only practical, in-the-trenches Aristotelian understanding will be achieved through work and struggle, like new immigrants live out every day as they work in the fields, clean our homes, and do all the work that other Americans would never do.
 I hope this review convinces the reader to pick up Nobody’s Pilgrims for a great read and a reminder of what this country aspires to be.

 Rey M. Rodríguez is a writer, advocate, and attorney.
 He lives in Pasadena, California.
 He is working on a novel set in Mexico City and a non-fiction history of a prominent nonprofit in East LA.
 He has attended the Yale Writers' Workshop multiple times and Palabras de Pueblo workshop once.
 He also participates in Story Studio's Novel in a Year Program.
 He is a first-year fiction creative writing student at the Institute for American Indian Arts' MFA Program.
 This fall his poetry will be published in Huizache.
-His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Charter House's blog, IAIA's journal, Pleiades Magazine, and Los Angeles Review.
+His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Chapter House's Storteller’s Blog, IAIA's literary journal, Pleiades Magazine, and Los Angeles Review.